nu7hatch/gmail/README.md

     gmail.labels.all

 Create new label:

-    gmail.labels.new("Uregent")
+    gmail.labels.create("Uregent")
     gmail.labels.add("AnotherOne")

 Remove labels:

     gmail.labels.delete("Uregent")
+    gmail.labels.remove("AnotherOne")

 Or check if given label exists:

     gmail.labels.exists?("Uregent") # => false
     gmail.labels.exists?("AnotherOne") # => true

+### Managing Mailboxes

+Gmail gem defined some standard mailboxes so you can find the mailbox quite easy.
+The standard mailboxes are `inbox`, `all_mail`, `drafts`, `trash`, `sent_mail`, `importance`, `starred` and `spam`.

+    gmail.inbox
+    gmail.all_mail.count

+To get list of all mailboxes:

+    gmail.all_mailboxes # Array of all Gmail::Mailbox objects
+    gmail.all_labels    # Array of all mailboxes' name

+To create a mailbox:

+    gmail.mailbox("New mailbox") # not work with gmail.mailbox!
+    gmail.add("AnotherOne")
+    gmail.create("Some other")

+Delete a mailboxes:

+    gmail.delete("Some boxes")
+    gmail.remove("AnotherOne")

+Standard mailboxes like `inbox` or `spam` cannot be deleted.

 ### Composing and sending emails

 Creating emails now uses the amazing [Mail](http://rubygems.org/gems/mail) rubygem.
 See its [documentation here](http://github.com/mikel/mail).
 The Ruby Gmail will automatically configure your Mail emails to be sent via your Gmail account's SMTP, so they will be in your Gmail's "Sent" folder.
 Also, no need to specify the "From" email either, because ruby-gmail will set it for you.

     gmail.deliver do
       to "email@example.com"